 Wider choice of employment

 The demand for MBA graduates has been growing at a fast pace in the last few decades across all continents.
-MBA graduates command top-dollar salaries in countries like Switzerland, the USA, Canada, UK, France, Singapore, Australia, Japan, and even Germany.
-Even growing economies like India, China, Chile, and Mexico have joined this bandwagon.
+MBA graduates command top-dollar salaries in countries like Switzerland, the USA, Canada, the UK, France, Singapore, Australia, Japan, and even Germany.
+Growing economies like India, China, Chile, and Mexico have joined this bandwagon.
 This gives a more extensive choice of employment opportunities to candidates who decide on doing an MBA after CA.

 Aids transition across functions

-As a CA, your focus has been on financial accounting, auditing, taxation, and regulatory environment.
+As a CA, your focus has been on financial accounting, auditing, taxation, and the regulatory environment.
 However, are you competent to guide a team designing tech-enabled solutions for banking, share trading, payroll accounting, or taxation?
 Do you have the credentials to raise funds for a business start-up by pitching it to investment banks or angel investors?
 If the answer is NO, then you need to look at doing an MBA after CA seriously.

 Suppose you read about and follow the career path of famous CEOs.
 In that case, you will notice that all of them have risen through the managerial ranks by handling a wide range of challenging assignments in several domains, rather than sticking to the same role.
-You can also leverage your existing knowledge with innovative and in-demand marketing, technological, analytical, and networking skills acquired through an MBA after CA to rise the corporate ladder.
+You can also leverage your existing knowledge with innovative and in-demand marketing, technological, analytical, and networking skills acquired through an MBA after CA to rise to the corporate ladder.
 In the process, you might get a sound business idea to float a start-up of your own a few years down the line!
 Undoubtedly, with an MBA degree under your belt, you will be up for the challenge.

 Leverage the synergy between MBA and CA